 My History in the Hobby

 My favorite hobby is ham radio (my second favorite is snowboarding).
-I was first licensed on Dec 20, 2010 (now over four years licensed).
+I was first licensed on Dec 20, 2010 (now over five years licensed).
 I decided to get into the hobby because when I was a kid (from 12 to 16 years old) I was an active SWLer using my father's zenith transoceanic and a realistic DX-200.
 I built shortwave receiving antennas including a small rhombic for SWLing and collected QSL cards and other awesome trinkets from mailing to the broadcast stations my SINPO reports.
 I wish I had the QSL cards that I collected but they are lost save one from Radio Japan.
 Some of my best recollections of the hobby including visiting my penpal (remember those days) who lived in Hamburg, Germany when I was 16.
 I met him through Radio Budapest DX club.
 I spent the summer in Germany and Switzerland with him and his family and some other friends (traveled with my best friend Bob Smith from Waretown NJ to visit his grandmother) who lived outside Stuttgart (Dettingen unter Teck).
 It was an awesome trip.

 Another fond memory was all the cool trinkets i received (memories now for they are all gone); cool calendars from VOFC (Voice of Free China) and Chinese New year memorabilia, record albums of Brahms from Radio Budapest, communist propaganda books from Radio Burcharest, a QSL card from Radio Baghdad showing dead bodies from the Iran / Iraq war, etc, etc, etc. SWLing was a great hobby now all but dead with the advent of the internet.
 By the time I got interested in becoming a ham, I was 17 and started liking cars, parties and girls better than radio.
 I eventually shelved the hobby and at 18 joined the US Navy where I studied as an electronic technician and nuclear reactor operator and was stationed on the USS Enterprise from 1988 to 1991.